Hold My Liquor

 "Hold My Liquor" is a song by American rapper Kanye West, from his sixth studio album Yeezus (2013).
 It was primarily produced by West and longtime collaborator Mike Dean, who also provides a guitar solo, with additional production from Arca and Noah Goldstein.
 It features vocals from rapper Chief Keef and singer-songwriter Justin Vernon of Bon Iver.
 It is a house ballad that is built upon a pulsating synth beat with metallic stabs.
 In the song, West stumbles into an ex-girlfriend's home for reckless sex, with lyrics that contain references to substance abuse and issues with relationships and self-image.

-The song received highly positive reviews from music critics, who praised its instrumental, West's verse, Dean's guitar solo, and the performances of Vernon and Chief Keef; one reviewer placed the song on his list of the best songs of 2013.
+The song received acclaim from music critics, who praised its instrumental, West's verse, Dean's guitar solo, and the performances of Vernon and Chief Keef; one reviewer placed the song on his list of the best songs of 2013.
 Despite not being released as a single, the song was able to chart in the United States on Billboard's Bubbling Under Hot 100, Hot R&B/Hip-Hop Songs.
 West performed the song on the Yeezus Tour and at the Glastonbury Festival in 2015.
-It was covered by Lorde and ceo in 2013.
+It was covered by Lorde and CEO in 2013.